Finite groups and arc-transitive maps of square-free Euler characteristic: Examples of Square-free Euler Characteristic Regular Maps

 By Lemma \ref{lem:cons-2}, there are infinitely many odd values of $ n $ such that $\chi(\calM_n)$ is square-free.
-Further, let $ n=4x+2 $.
-Then according to \cite{Erdos}, there are infinitely many positive integers $ x $ for which $ f(x)=(2x+1)(4x-1) $ is square-free, so there are infinitely many even values of $ n $ such that $\chi(\calM_n)=-2(2x+1)(4x-1)$ is square-free. \end{proof} Here is some data such that $-n(n-3)$ is square-free, with $ n $ even. \vs\vs
+In a similar way, we can prove that there are infinitely many even values of $ n $ with $ n=4x+2 $, such that $\chi(\calM_n)=-2(2x+1)(4x-1)$ is square-free.
+Here are some examples\,: